Moving to Charlotte, North Carolina? Here’s what you need to know

 Finding live music isn’t hard in Charlotte; in fact, the city has over 100 venues that routinely have music on the menu, so to speak.

 Charlotte’s proximity to the beach and mountains

 Ironically, one of the perks of living in Charlotte is how easy it is to get away.
-The city’s location between the gorgeous North Carolina beaches and mountains makes a weekend getaway easy.
+The city’s location between the gorgeous North Carolina beaches and mountains makes a NC getaway easy.
 And Charlotte Douglas International Airport, the second-largest hub for American Airlines, makes air travel convenient for Charlotteans.

 Charlotte is the perfect distance between the coast and the mountains so it’s nice to get out of town and explore every now and then.
 From bustling cities to natural hot springs and picturesque small towns to national parks, there are plenty of opportunities for travel.